Debido1/Covid-Data-Exploration-with-SQL/README.md

 In this project, I analyzed and explored covid data with SQL using Micrsoft SQL Server Management Studio.

 This covid-19 data was sourced from https://ourworldindata.org/covid-deaths starting from 1st January, 2020 to 27th Febuary, 2023.

+# SUMMARY OF FINDINGS
+According to the insights derived from the covid data :

+## The total covid-19 cases confirmed was 630,711,800 cases

+The total deaths recorded was 6,561,569

+The global percentage death was 1.04 percent

+United satates, India, France, and Brazil had the total number of confirmed cases.

+United states, Brazil, India, Russia and Mexico recorded the highest deaths.

+Europe had the highest total cases per continrent, followed by Asia, North merica, and South America.

+Europe had the total number of deaths recorded as per continent, followed by North America, Asia, and South America.